kstenerud/dogma/kbnf_v1.md

 ## WORK IN PROGRESS

-Current status: Second reading (Feb 5, 2023).
+Current status: 1.0-beta2 (Feb 18, 2023).

-The second reading uncovered a number of issues, so there will be a third reading in two weeks.
+Public comments uncovered a number of issues that have mostly been addressed.
+Beta3 will be released soon after some more cleanup.

-If no major issues are found, I'll release version 1.